guptsanj/ceph-nvmeof/README.md

 		$ make setup

-2. Modify the config file (default main.settings) to reflect the IP/ Port where the server can be reached:
+2. Modify the settings file (default main.settings) to reflect the IP/ Port where the server can be reached:

-		gateway_addr = <IP address at which the client can reach the gateway>
+		addr = <IP address at which the client can reach the gateway>
-		gateway_port = <port at which the client can reach the gateway>
+		port = <port at which the client can reach the gateway>

-3. To [enable mTLS](#mtls-configuration-for-testing-purposes) using self signed certificates, edit the config file to set:
+3. To [enable mTLS](#mtls-configuration-for-testing-purposes) using self signed certificates, edit the settings file to set:

 		enable_auth = True  # Setting this to False will open an insecure port